-A small group of Grand Theft Auto modders is claiming that video game developer Rockstar Games has removed over 70,000 comments from its own official Newswire website in a 2-year period.
+Video game developer Rockstar Games has removed over 70,000 comments from its own official Newswire website in a 2-year period, a small group of Grand Theft Auto modders has claimed.
 The group collected all comments in a database.

 The cease-and-desist order sparked a massive online protest in the review section of Grand Theft Auto V, Grand Theft Auto IV and Kerbal Space Program on Steam, all titles currently published by Take-Two Interactive.